ONSdigital/rm-survey-service/README.md

 ### Running locally with `go run`

 It's possible to run the application locally using just `go run main.go` but in order to do so there are a few things to change:
 - Update the `dataSource` database url in `main.go` to a valid postgres instance
 - Update the `migrationSource` variable in `main.go` to `file://./db-migrations`

-Once the app is running you should call the app with blank auth values.
-This is because it's looking for the `security_user_name") and "security_user_password") environment variables.
+Once the app is running you should call the app with blank http auth values.
+This is because it's looking for the `security_user_name` and `security_user_password` environment variables.
 If they're not set, they just default to nothing.

 ### Docker Image and PostgreSQL
 To start Docker containers for both PostgreSQL and the Survey service, run: